kapoko/scp-action/README.md

       host: ${{ secrets.HOST }}
       username: ${{ secrets.USERNAME }}
       password: ${{ secrets.PASSWORD }}
-      local: dist
+      source: dist
-      remote: path/to/project # You can use a relative path
+      target: path/to/project # You can use a relative path
 ```
 After deployment folder `dist` will be at `path/to/project/dist` on the server.
 ### Copy folder to a remote host by jumping through a proxy host